VibeCoder01/ConsentFormFetcher/README.md

 -   **Tumour Site Management**: Click **Edit Tumour Sites** to manage the list of tumour sites that can be assigned as specialities to staff members.
 -   **Email Management**: Click **Edit Email Config** to navigate to a page where you can manage a list of email recipients.
 Emails must be in a valid format and unique.

+### 8. Admin & Access Control

+Access to the main Configuration page is restricted to authorized administrators.
+The system uses a live connection to KOMS to verify the user's identity on every visit.

+- **Access Levels**: There are three levels of administrative access:
+    - **Read**: Can view all application settings but cannot make any changes.
+    - **Change**: Can view and modify all settings, but cannot manage the list of administrators.
+    - **Full**: Can modify all settings and has full control over adding, editing, and removing other administrators.

+- **Admin Management**: Users with `Full` access will see an **"Edit Admins"** button on the Configuration page.
+This leads to a dedicated page where they can:
+    - Add new administrators by providing their KOMS username.
+    - Change the access level of existing administrators.
+    - Remove administrators from the list.
+    - Use a "Clear List" function, which safely removes only `Read` and `Change` level admins, leaving `Full` admins untouched.

 ---

 ## In-built clinical-safety controls